 That move has never failed Dream, but somehow Ciampa kicks out.
 With Ciampa laying on the apron, Dream doubles down and goes for another Purple Rainmaker, but Ciampa sees it coming, moves, and Dream lands hard on the floor.
 It’s only moments later when Ciampa takes advantage of the two rings for WarGames, planting Dream on the steel that connects the two rings and following up with the pin for the win.
-The Blackheart retains his title and gets to continue calling himself the main event, but after that showing there’s no doubt that Dream’s time at the top is coming.
+The Blackheart retains his title and gets to continue calling himself the main event, but after that showing, there’s no doubt that Dream’s time at the top is coming.

 Ricochet, Pete Dunne, and War Raiders defeated The Undisputed Era in a WarGames Match

 And finally, it’s here.
 It’s time for WarGames, which sees the Undisputed Era taking on War Raiders, Pete Dunne, and Ricochet.
 The teams have been brawling in various iterations for weeks now, so WarGames is the only way to contain the carnage (or at least try to).
 Ricochet and Adam Cole start the match, with the other members of the teams talking continuous trash to either other from shark cages up on the ramp.
-Cole and Ricochet, who once battled for the North American Championship, go back and forth for the first five minutes before another man is released, this time Undisputed Era’s Kyle O’Reiily after Era won a match on Wednesday to secure the first entry.
+Cole and Ricochet, who once battled for the North American Championship, go back and forth for the first five minutes before another man is released, this time Undisputed Era’s Kyle O’Reilly after Era won a match on Wednesday to secure the first entry.

-O’Rielly and Cole work Ricochet over for the entire three-minute interval, but Hanson evens the odds real quick, using his menacing mix of speed and power to get the momentum back for his team.
+O’Reilly and Cole work Ricochet over for the entire three-minute interval, but Hanson evens the odds real quick, using his menacing mix of speed and power to get the momentum back for his team.
 It turns out that Hanson makes a good partner, acting as a springboard for Ricochet to hit a Shooting Star Press.
 The match follows the pattern until every team member is released, with Undisputed gaining the upper hand with each new member.
 Strong in particular is a game changer, hitting one massive backbreaker after another.
 Strong’s been on another level ever since turning on Dunne and joining Undisputed.

 As the match rolls on, there’s clear tension between War Raiders and Pete Dunne.
 The Raiders prevent Dunne from entering the match before them.
-What they couldn’t have predicted was that Bobby Fish would leave his cage, steal the lock, and then add an extra lock to Dunne’s cage and then throw away the key, assuring they’ve got the numbers for the rest of the match.
-Fish brings a load of weapons into the cage with him, and that means Ricochet and War Raiders get decimated by chair shots.
+What they couldn’t have predicted was that Bobby Fish would leave his cage, steal the lock, and then add an extra lock to Dunne’s cage and then throw away the key,

 The match technically doesn’t start until Dunne is in the ring, but that doesn’t matter to Undisputed.
 The longer Dunne is trapped, the longer Undisputed can beat down Ricochet and War Raiders.
 What Undisputed didn’t account for was not only the referees getting bolt cutters and releasing Dunne, but that he’d be coming out even angrier than ever.
 He introduces tables, kendo sticks, and trash cans into the mix, and that’s bad news for just about everybody involved in this match.

 There’s too much brutality to keep track of.
 War Raiders ruin Adam Cole by putting a trash can on his head and then throwing their bodies into him.
 The Bruiserweight is left alone with Undisputed, but he fights off all four of them with fists and forearms.
 They get the upper hand back, and Fish and O’Reilly smartly lock Dunne in a submission while Strong and Cole hold off the others in the second ring.
 That’s until War Raiders use Ricochet as a weapon, throwing him to the other side to save Dunne.
 Ricochet delivers a hurricanrana off the top rope.
 Fish spears Rowe through a table that’s set up between the rings.
 It’s sheer brutality in every corner of the double cage.
-Hanson absolutely destroys O’Rielly with a splash through a table, saving Ricochet from a deadly submission in the process.
+Hanson absolutely destroys O’Reilly with a splash through a table, saving Ricochet from a deadly submission in the process.